hfinkel/lfort/docs/LibASTMatchers.rst

 ------------

-LibASTMatchers provides a domain specific language to create predicates on Clang's AST.
+LibASTMatchers provides a domain specific language to create predicates on LFort's AST.
 This DSL is written in and can be used from C++, allowing users to write a single program to both match AST nodes and access the node's C++ interface to extract attributes, source locations, or any other information provided on the AST level.